bobfoster/avl-trees/README.md

 at the root of the tree, or for serial applications where the capability to instantly revert to any previous state of the tree is desired.

-*AvlSet* is a procedural (normal Java style) implementation.
+*AvlTreeSet* is a procedural (normal Java style) implementation.
 It implements the java.util.Set interface and is highly stateful.
 Instead of creating new nodes for link changes, links are modified in place, etc. It "plays nice" with the Collection classes, and can be used as a basis for java.util.Map, etc.